 Table of contents

-Why This Guacamole Recipe Works?
+Why This Guacamole Recipe Is the Best?

-Ingredients and Substitutions
+Ingredients and Notes

 How to Choose Ripe Avocados

 Since using the best avocados is key to the best homemade guacamole recipe, knowing how to choose perfectly ripe avocado is vital.

 Here are a couple of ways that I use to buy perfect avocados at the grocery store: